 Unlike the elections in Florida and Georgia, which were plagued by malfunctioning machines and long lines to vote, Observe D.C. found that Election Day in the District of Columbia was by and large conducted smoothly, and citizens were able to exercise their right to vote.

 All the necessary materials – including DS2000 Optical Scanners, ExpressVote machines, paper ballots, and special ballots – were available in all polling places.
 However, Observe D.C. data indicate that there is room for improvement.
 For example, Observe D.C. was barred from monitoring the set-up and closing processes - critical to ensure transparency and functionality of voting and counting machines.

-Also problematic was the fact that, in nearly 20% of polling places, results information was not posted immediately after polls closed.
+Also problematic was the fact that, in nearly 20 percent of polling places, results information was not posted immediately after polls closed.

 Discussing the results of the pilot, Ben told us “not only were we able to prove that members of a community can come together to provide independent oversight over election administration, our statistically valid data will be used to push forward meaningful reforms that can better improve the election day experience for voters in D.C.”